 The fourth visit will be arranged at about 6 months after your first visit.
 If you are in Group 5, we will do a lateral flow test (if you are vaccinated at this visit).
 If this is positive, the rest of this visit (including vaccination) will have to be delayed for at least 4 weeks.
 You will have a blood test and brief health check.
-(Saliva and nasal fluid samples will also be taken if you have agreed to this).
 We will ask if you have had any medical problems since your last visit.